Health-Economics-in-R/Rdatadive2020/README.md

 ![](qub.jpg)

-Welcome to the repository for the 2020 health economics in R hackathon.
+Welcome to the repository for the 2020 health economics in R data dive.
-Following the first event at Imperial College London in November 2019 we will be hosting this event at Queens University Belfast.
+Following the first hackathon event at Imperial College London in November 2019 we will be hosting this event at Queens University Belfast.

 * Please post ideas for projects, discussion topics, and sessions as [issues](https://github.com/Health-Economics-in-R/Rhackathon19/issues/).